usnistgov/mobile-threat-catalogue/_stack-threats/STA-17.md

     ExploitExample:
     CVEExample:
     PossibleCountermeasures:
-        - "Bootloader protections against downgrading."
+        "Bootloader protections against downgrading.":
+            -
-        - "To prevent devices from being downgraded to older versions that lack the latest security updates, iOS uses a process called System Software Authorization. [^54]"
+        "To prevent devices from being downgraded to older versions that lack the latest security updates, iOS uses a process called System Software Authorization. [^54]":
+            -
 ---